 Renewable bioenergy generation also offers the potential to generate carbon offsets on-site, from emission reduction activities such as the diversion of organic waste from landfill.
-Brickworks has 10 years of experience in providing carbon neutral products from our Longford Tasmania facility.
+Brickworks has over 10 years of experience in providing carbon neutral products from our Longford Tasmania facility.

-Longford uses 74% bioenergy of the site's energy mix, which has avoided over 70,000 t CO2-e in emissions over 10 years.
+Longford uses 73% bioenergy of the site's energy mix, which has avoided over 70,000 t CO2-e in emissions over 10 years.
 Residual 50,000 t CO2-e of emissions from the lifecycle of brick manufacture and sales from Longford have been offset over the last 10 years.
-We seek to replicate the success of this low brick carbon manufacturing process across Brickworks sites through the Brickworks Bioenergy Transformation strategy.
+We seek to replicate the success of this low brick carbon manufacturing process across Brickworks sites.